 - Someone made a mistake and they won't fix it

 - You might have had a disagreement that's causing you to feel stressed

 - You might be feeling unsafe and people won't listen.

-I'm over 12 years old
+If you're under 12 years old

-I'm under 12 years old
+If you're over 12 years old

 Ask your support worker for a reflection form.
 This form lets you talk about what happened in your own words.
 Don't worry - the form is only seen by the people who need to see it.